TrademarkTrademark

 • Stack dependencies and blueprints.
 Stacks can trigger one another and pass outputs downstream, and blueprints (a Business-tier feature) template stack creation for self-service.

 The workflow is GitOps-centric: changes flow through VCS events into stack runs.
-That's a strength if GitOps is your operating model, and a real adjustment if your engineers live in the terraform plan / terraform apply CLI loop against a remote backend.
+That's a strength if GitOps is how you operate, and a real adjustment if your engineers live in the terraform plan / terraform apply CLI loop against a remote backend.

 How does Spacelift pricing work in 2026?